Learn more about the factors that dictate your car insurance rates, compare top insurers, and save.

 |Company||Credit Score: (580-669)|

-Over $400 less than the group average, Farmers has the cheapest rate if you have a "fair" credit score.
-Still, you're going to be paying quite a bit more based solely on your credit.
-While the average premium for fair credit drivers is $2,189, that's still $900 more than those with "great" credit are paying - all other metrics constant.
+With rates $400 less than the group average, Farmers offers the cheapest insurance for drivers with "fair" credit scores.
+Even so, a fair credit score will result in elevated rates.
+While the average premium for fair credit drivers is $2,189, that's $900 more than those with "great" credit are paying, with all other metrics constant.

 |Company||Credit Score: (670-739)|